 Accident or Spill Plan

 How are building occupants alerted to a release?
 Is there a building alarm?
-Procedures for closing areas so new people don’t enter?
+Explain procedures for closing areas so people don’t enter.

 Where are spill kits stored in the facility?

 Is there a process for checking injury to responders and others in the area who may have been exposed?

 Who certifies cleanup and authorizes opening of the facility after the cleanup?